 - Be polite and positive; stay on topic.

 Recent high school graduates rarely have the financial means to even consider paying for years of expensive tuition.
 Adults in the midst of a career change could find the prospect of student loans intimidating.
 Workers already employed in the health care field may wish to advance, but lack the resources to do so.

 Men, minorities, and other underrepresented groups might simply lack the necessary information that could help them enter the field.
-Many more individuals that are talented would probably join the nursing profession if money issues did not interfere.
+Many more individuals that are talented would probably join the field if money issues did not interfere.

-Fortunately, there are many scholarships available.
-Federal scholarship funding has been allocated to nursing programs at colleges and universities.
-Nearly all of the states have implemented grant and scholarship programs for nursing students.
+Fortunately, there are many financial aid programs available.
+Federal funding has been allocated at colleges and universities.
+Nearly all of the states have also implemented grant and scholarship programs.

-Private foundations offer varying amounts of one-time and continuing scholarship awards.
+Private foundations offer varying amounts of one-time and continuing awards.
 Professional organizations offer support as well.
-Even military organizations offer scholarships for their members who wish to pursue studies in nursing.
+Even military organizations offer awards to their members who wish to pursue the field.
 Special programs exist, also, to encourage men and minorities to enter the profession.

-Most of these scholarships are open to applicants at all levels of education.
-Nursing school scholarships can be found in:
+Most of these opportunities are open to applicants at all levels of education.
+They are offered by a wide variety of sources, including: